 Requests to amend the material terms of a school’s charter must be voted on by the board of trustees and approved by the Commissioner or the Board before change is implemented.

-Amendments Requiring Board Approval: If a charter school desires change the terms of its charter, the school's board of trustees shall vote on and submit to the Board a request in writing to amend its charter.
+Amendments Requiring Board Approval: If a charter school plans to change the terms of its charter, the school's board of trustees shall vote on and submit to the Board a request in writing to amend its charter.
 Changes requiring approval by the Board before they can be implemented include:

 Districts specified in the school's charter;